J-H-Freedman/website/about.md

 ---

-J.H.
-Freedman is a multimedia artist with a background in animation.
-Throughout the mediums they work in, there is a dark atmosphere with a comic undertone.
-They see the horror of occupying meat powered by bio-chemicals and find absurdity societal structures they are forced to participate in.

-They utilize the surrealism and horror in their art as tools to explore sociopolitical situations and the characters that would arise from them.
+I'm a writer and multimedia artist with a background in animation.
+But over the years it stopped being that simple.
+I started programming a bit after 2020 which has snowballed into a profession shift.
+Ironically this has given me more time to write and draw since college.

+In early 2023, I got into Ai generated art and found my niche in disturbing images using made-up words and embracing the medium's sludge.
+I dipped my toes in the Ai horror scene which I might revisit.

+I'm currently writing several structured writing pieces as I search for my next 'big project.'